WispOfTheWinds/typewriter/README.md

  - Enables soft-wrapping for selected scopes
  - Enable for all file scopes or for the scopes you select

+**NOTE:** Variable width fonts are not currently supported.
+Some fonts may work, but others will trail out of view and force Atom to scroll horizontally.

 ## Documentation

-typewriter uses Atom's `Settings > Editor > Preferred Line Length` setting to set the width of the centered column.
+Typewriter uses Atom's `Settings > Editor > Preferred Line Length` setting to set the width of the centered column.

 By default it works for (GF-)Markdown, Latex and MediaWiki files.
 You can change what file scopes enable the typewriter plugin in the settings or have it enabled for all files scopes.

 ![](http://i.imgur.com/AjmeFCh.png)